LukasNiessen/relational-db-vs-document-store/README.md

 I have listed locality as a strength and a weakness of document stores.
 Here is what I mean with this.

-In document storem, cocuments are typically stored as a single, continuous string, encoded in formats like JSON, XML, or binary variants such as MongoDB's BSON.
+In document stores, cocuments are typically stored as a single, continuous string, encoded in formats like JSON, XML, or binary variants such as MongoDB's BSON.
 This structure provides a locality advantage when applications need to access entire documents.
 Storing related data together minimizes disk seeks, unlike relational databases (RDBs) where data split across multiple tables - this requires multiple index lookups, increasing retrieval time.

 However, it's only a benefit when we need (almost) the entire document at once.
 Document stores typically load the entire document, even if only a small part is accessed.
 This is inefficient for large documents.
 Similarly, updates often require rewriting the entire document.
-So keep these downsides small, make sure your documents are small.
+So to keep these downsides small, make sure your documents are small.

-Last note: This Locality isn't exclusive to document stores.
+Last note: Locality isn't exclusive to document stores.
 For example Google Spanner or Oracle achieve a similar locality in a relational model.

-## System Design Example 1: Financial Transaction System
+## System Design Examples

-Note that I limit this example to the minimum so the article is not totally bloated.
+Note that I limit the examples to the minimum so the article is not totally bloated.
 The code is incomplete on purpose.
-You can find complete code in the examples folder of the repo.
+You can find the complete code in the examples folder of the repo.

 The examples folder contains two complete applications:

 1. `financial-transaction-system` - A Spring Boot and React application using a relational database (H2)
 2. `content-management-system` - A Spring Boot and React application using a document-oriented database (MongoDB)

-Each example has its own README.md file with instructions for running the applications.
+Each example has its own README file with instructions for running the applications.

+## Example 1: Financial Transaction System

 ### Requirements